ogrisel/text-mining-class/README.md

 [![Build Status](https://dev.azure.com/ogrisel/text-mining-class/_apis/build/status/ogrisel.text-mining-class?branchName=master)](https://dev.azure.com/ogrisel/text-mining-class/_build/latest?definitionId=1)

-# Introduction to text processing, mining and natural language understanding
+# Introduction to web scraping and text mining

 This class is meant to teach Data Science students how to work with text data using tools from the Python ecosystem.